Swap to Performing arts or Games or go back to all job sectors

 You'll usually need:

-You can apply to do a Publishing Professional Level 4 Higher Apprenticeship to get into this role.
+You can apply to do a Publishing Professional Level 4 Higher Apprenticeship with a company to get into this role.

-This typically takes around 2 years to complete and is a mix of workplace training and classroom study.
+This typically takes around 2 years to complete and is a mix of workplace training and study.

-You could take a proofreading or editing course, like the ones offered by the The Publishing Training Centre or the Chartered Institute of Editing and Proofreading.
+You could take a proofreading or editing course, like the ones offered by The Publishing Training Centre or the Chartered Institute of Editing and Proofreading.

 You may find it useful to join organisations like the the Publishers Association and Professional Publishers Association for professional recognition, training opportunities and to make industry contacts.